 With Frank Salt’s assistance, I researched the job options and living circumstances at Henshaw’s.
 George Edge and his wife became the first two characters in my story; I wrote a fictional account of their meeting and subsequent troubles with the asylum.
 Later in the process, Frank also found the census for the time following George Edge’s dismissal, giving me the name and occupation of George’s wife (and stating George’s occupation as ‘at home’, ahem).
 My fictional character of ‘Sarah’ became the more real Ada Edge, a music teacher who appears to have supported the family after she and George were dismissed.
 Ada is the rock of my story, and the section on Manchester is written from her perspective.

 I was particularly interested in learning about the lives of visually-impaired people in Scotland, where I’ve lived for ten years and where my grandfather and father grew up (primarily in Glasgow’s Gorbals and Govan).
 Although their histories have been largely forgotten, there were asylums in Aberdeen, Edinburgh, Glasgow, Dundee and elsewhere.
-I researched Glasgow Asylum for the Blind, discovering part of the building still exists (next to a parking garage and as the façade of luxury apartments, oh Glasgow Council) on Castle Street, not far from where I currently live.
-The façade contains a statue of a blind child being healed by Jesus, and a clock-tower, which has become the name of a café below the luxury apartments (pictured here); you can also still see parts of the nine-foot wall that was built to keep the inmates in.
+I researched Glasgow Asylum for the Blind (1828-1934), and discovered that part of the building still exists (next to a parking garage and as the façade of luxury apartments, oh Glasgow Council) on Castle Street, not far from where I currently live.
+The façade contains a statue of a blind child being healed by Jesus, and a clock-tower, which has become the name of a café below the luxury apartments (pictured here).
+You can also still see parts of the nine-foot wall that was built to keep the inmates in.
 I visited the site on several occasions.

 Besides the asylums, there were also missions (for those who didn’t live in asylums, the church went to them, invited or not).
 My searches uncovered that women who didn’t live in Glasgow Asylum were often treated to trips ‘doon the watter’ by Glasgow Mission to the Outdoor Blind, as well as being invited to writing competitions and trips to the countryside.
 But many blind people had to resort to begging or the poorhouse if they rejected the church, or couldn’t get into (or were thrown out of) the asylums.